Now Accepting New Patients ยท Same-Week Appointments

 What is the difference between PRP and cortisone for joint pain?

 Cortisone works quickly (3โ€“5 days) by suppressing inflammation, typically providing 4โ€“12 weeks of relief.
 It does not stimulate tissue repair.
 PRP works more slowly (peak effect at 2โ€“3 months) through active tissue regeneration, typically providing 6โ€“12+ months of relief with possible tissue-level healing.
 For acute inflammatory flares where rapid relief is needed, cortisone is often preferred.
 For longer-term management, PRP is increasingly the better choice.
+For a detailed comparison, see our guide on PRP vs cortisone injections.

 Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
 Individual results vary.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144